Employee Offboarding — an Easy Opportunity to Boost Your Branding

 Avoid that by telling people why someone is leaving, what’s going to happen in the meantime, and then end on a positive note.

-Email the employee’s team, organise an impromptu office party, and surprise them with a farewell present.
+Email the employee’s team, organize an impromptu office party, and surprise them with a farewell present.
 Schedule this close to their last day in the office so the memory stays fresh in their mind.

 One of the key elements of every employee offboarding process is setting up a reliable routine for knowledge and duties transfer.
 This routine will vary from position to position, but you want it to include things like: